 Line going left to right, like the horizon

 A customary unit of length.
 1 foot = 12 inches

 One of the equal parts when a whole is divided into 100 equal parts

 LCM.
 The smallest common multiple of a set of two or more numbers.

-A number with an integer and a fraction part.
+A whole number and a fraction.

 A product of a whole number and any whole number.

 A part of a map, graph, or chart that explains what the symbols mean

 A metric unit of mass equal to 1000 grams.